eating fat won't make you fat

 Why do people have to ruin every-fucking-thing?

-Don’t copy “that guy”, because he hasn’t got a fucking clue what he’s talking about.
-You see, while there are no additional performance-related benefits from going higher than the suggested 0.4g/lb, there are certainly more health risks!
+You see, there are no further performance-related benefits to be unlocked from going higher than the suggested fat intake of 0.4g/lb, but there are many more risks.

 Sylvester Stallone eating healthy fats for breakfast